Lamer87/Space_Engineers_DLC_unlocker/README.md

             - You can completely erase Plugin Launcher and all its files, run the Tool and press "M"

 <!--    - v1.4
             - More options in the Removing zone (just restore backup or remove files)
             - Added a "restart the Tool" button when it can be useful
-            - Some edits to cream_api.ini -->
+            - Some edits to cream_api.ini
+            - Updated CreamAPI from v5.2 to v5.3 for base game (Plugin Launcher *need test*) -->

 <br>